Guidance Counselor

 Students interested in pursuing a career as a guidance counselor should always check with the state licensing board where they want to practice.
 Some states require prospective guidance counselors to hold a master’s degree in counseling and pass national and/or state examinations.
 Those working with primary and secondary school students may also need to have a current teaching license or even have prior teaching experience.
 The career counseling field has shifted, and it is now more commonplace for guidance counselors to hold a master’s degree in counseling.

-When looking into guidance counseling programs, students should also check to ensure that the program is accredited through the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+When looking into guidance counseling programs, students should also ensure that the program is accredited through the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Programs accredited through CACREP have demonstrated that they meet the academic and professional standards required to make sure students are prepared to start working as guidance counselors after graduation.
 Please note that CACREP only accredits master’s and doctoral programs.

 Accreditation is the review process to evaluate the educational quality of an institution or program of study.
 This system does not rank programs against one another.
 Instead, accreditation examines whether a program has the curriculum, instruction, and practices to prepare students for success as guidance counselors.